Indonesia Deposit Insurance Corporation: Functions and Duties

-LPS’s primary functions are to guarantee customer deposits and contribute to banking system stability.
-In 2020, a presidential decree expanded LPS’s role to assist the Financial Services Authority (OJK) in supervising banks under "intensive supervision" status, allowing LPS to inject cash to address liquidity or solvency issues.
+LPS' primary functions are to guarantee customer deposits and contribute to banking system stability.
+In 2020, a presidential decree expanded LPS' role to assist the Financial Services Authority (OJK) in supervising banks under "intensive supervision" status, allowing LPS to inject cash to address liquidity or solvency issues.
 LPS can raise funds through government bond transactions, issuing its own bonds, or borrowing from the government.
 Additionally, LPS is tasked with preparing policy guarantee programs, with a target completion date of mid-2025, as part of the Financial Sector Development and Strengthening Law (P2SK Law) enacted in 2023.

 Recent Developments

 In January 2025, LPS announced plans to finalize its policy guarantee program by mid-2025, coordinating with the OJK, Ministry of Finance, and State Secretariat to issue necessary government regulations.
 By December 2024, LPS guaranteed 99.94% of commercial bank customer accounts (608,850,379 accounts) and 99.98% of rural bank accounts (15,817,553 accounts).
 In 2023, LPS adjusted its deposit guarantee interest rate to 4.25% in February, following criticism that its rates lagged behind Bank Indonesia’s policy rate increases, which reached 5.75% to address inflation and currency stability.